techidaily/site-facebook-videos/source/_posts/updated-connect-and-entertain-stream-xbox-games-on-the-worlds-stage-facebook.md

 ### Method 2:Streaming Xbox to computer with a capture card

-You can find many [capture cards](https://www.elgato.com/en/gaming)in the market which would allow you to stream your Xbox onto your computer without altering its quality.
+You can find many [capture cards](https://www.elgato.com/en/gaming) in the market which would allow you to stream your Xbox onto your computer without altering its quality.
 HD60 Pro is one of those capture cards which offers perfect streaming and optimum control for an enhanced gaming experience.

 ## Use Wirecast or OBS to stream your desktop to Facebook